Mid-North Coast Harley-Davidson Road King Convertible

 Then I got a new Anniversary Road King which is the one featured here.

-When the gearbox finally turned up, we had to work out how to realign the motor and drivetrain.
-They hadn’t done a wide-arse conversation before so manufactured their own kit from scratch.
-When they come across a problem they hadn’t allowed for, they thought it through and solved all the issues.
+When the gearbox finally turned up, I had to work out how to realign the motor and drivetrain.
+I hadn’t done a wide-arse conversation before so manufactured my kit from scratch.
+When I came across a problem I hadn’t allowed for, I thought it through and solved all the issues.

-I now decided I needed more grunt so I got them to rebuild the motor.
+I now decided I needed more grunt so I rebuilt the motor.
 East Coast Custom supplied an S&S 124 hot-up kit for the Twin Cam; the crankcases were sent to Ollie in Brisbane who did the modifications for the stroker kit.
 The motor now puts out 133 horsepower.

 There was one episode when I gave it a handful and I ended up on the luggage rack, fingertips on the end of the handlebars, and by the time I regained control of the bike, I was doing over 200 km/h.